openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 12: Parameter   no.   12

 I2 Functionality selection
-Available config. parameters (data type is 2 Byte DEC):

-  * Default value 32767
-  * 32767 - input  I2 does  not  influence  on  the Heat/Cool process
-  * From  0  to  990 - Temperature  set  point  from  0.0°C  to 99.0°C. When   I2   is   pressed,   it   automatically   set temperature setpoint according to value defined here.
-In this case function of condense sensor is disabled
-  * From 1001 to 1150 - Temperature set point from -0.1°C to -15.0°C.
-    When  I2  is  pressed,  it  automatically  set temperature setpoint according to value defined here.
-In this case function of condense sensor is disabled
-  * 2000 - Input  I2  influences  on  the heating/cooling valve according  to status  of  condense  sensor,  In  this  case function of setpoint selection with I2 is disabled.
+<p&gtAvailable config. parameters (data type is 2 Byte DEC):</p&gt <ul&gt<li&gtDefault value 32767</li&gt <li&gt32767 - input  I2 does  not  influence  on  the Heat/Cool process</li&gt <li&gtFrom  0  to  990 - Temperature  set  point  from  0.0°C  to 99.0°C. When   I2   is   pressed,   it   automatically   set temperature setpoint according to value defined here.
+In this case function of condense sensor is disabled</li&gt <li&gtFrom 1001 to 1150 - Temperature set point from -0.1°C to -15.0°C.<br /&gtWhen  I2  is  pressed,  it  automatically  set temperature setpoint according to value defined here.
+In this case function of condense sensor is disabled</li&gt <li&gt2000 - Input  I2  influences  on  the heating/cooling valve according  to status  of  condense  sensor,  In  this  case function of setpoint selection with I2 is disabled.</li&gt </ul&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```0```.